 When it is branded under the Simple Seven by KnitKing name, the color combination is the same.
 The writing on the carriage is slightly different.
 All other assesories are the same.

-No other major assesories can be fitted to this machine (no ribber, no lace carriage, etc.).
+No other major add-on assesories can be fitted to this machine (no ribber, no lace carriage, etc.).

 Despite being advertised and considered by many knitters a mid-gauge machine, it can easily handle thicker yarns – like worsted.
 Check one of my videos showing how to knit a cowl using red heart Super Saver yarn.

 The carriage has settings to knit and hold stitches.
-Brother KX350 comes with a detachable row counter.
+Brother KX350 comes with a detachable row counter (available in my store).
 The carriage handle folds when not in use for easy storage.

 Minor assesories include standard stitch-manipulation/holding tools, cast-on comb, mast, and weights.